Britain agrees to sale of Eurostar stake to British, Canadian funds

 The finance ministry said it expected to complete the sale by the second quarter.

-The consortium, Patina Rail LLP, will result in Caisse, which has an infrastructure investment portfolio valued at more than 10 billion Canadian dollars (5.2 billion pounds), owning a 30 percent stake in Eurostar.
+The consortium, Patina Rail LLP, will result in Caisse, which has an infrastructure investment portfolio valued at more than 10 billion Canadian dollars ($8.02 billion), owning a 30 percent stake in Eurostar.
 Hermes Infrastructure, part of British-based fund Hermes Investment Management, will own 10 percent.

 The sale is part of a national plan to raise 20 billion pounds by selling off publicly owned assets to pay down Britain's national debt and help rebalance the country's books.